Australia needs a practical knowledge of fungi

 - logs & litter vs mulch

 Together this will provide practical knowledge and a guide for land managers.

-Thank you all so much for the funds to produce the core text a collaborative synthesis of how to integrate fungi into land management and restoration.
-Our aim is to have the guide finished and ready to use by the end of 2019.
+Thank you all so much for the funds to produce the core text: a collaborative synthesis of how to integrate fungi into land management and restoration.
+We are working hard on producing the guide.

 The core ten chapters of the Fungi4Land book have been drafted by Sapphire, Roz and our 26 authors.
 We are now putting ideas, words and pictures together.

 The core text is the backbone of the guide and the illustrations are now being developed to clearly demonstrate the amazing interactions fungi have.